netbrain/zwift/docs/graphics.md

 article.
 Note that this is an older article and as such some of the information in it is outdated.
 The default values of the different profiles have changed to what is in the table listed above and for example the `aniso` setting does not exist anymore.

+{: .important }
-> :warning: **Before using ZWIFT_OVERRIDE_GRAPHICS**: This option requires that the `$HOME/.config/zwift/graphics.txt` file exists.
+**Before using ZWIFT_OVERRIDE_GRAPHICS**: This option requires that the `$HOME/.config/zwift/graphics.txt` file exists.
 If a `graphics.txt` does not exist and the `ZWIFT_OVERRIDE_GRAPHICS` option is used, it will be created automatically the first time zwift is launched.

 ## How can I change the game resolution?